tibbsm/mytab/README.md

 # My New Tab

-A very simple start page for new tabs in Chrome using Svelte.
+A simple start page for new tabs in Chrome using Svelte.

 - Fix warning from npm run check
 - Uptime (how long chrome is open / tab open, etc)